pulumi/docs/content/docs/tutorials/azure/azure-ts-hdinsight-spark.md

 ---
+title: "Spark on Azure HDInsight | TypeScript"
+h1: "Spark on Azure HDInsight"
-title: "Spark on Azure HDInsight"
+linktitle: "Spark on Azure HDInsight"
 no_edit_this_page: true
 ---